Center for Integrated Solutions for Infectious Diseases

 News

-Xavier and Deguine Map How Gut Neurons Respond to Microbiota
+Xavier and Deguine Decipher How Gut Neurons Respond to Microbiota

 October 30, 2025

-Reported in Science, the Xavier and Deguine labs used single cell RNA profiling and in vivo genetic perturbation (Pertub-seq) to create a highly detailed atlas of how the enteric nervous system responds to microbial cues and immune signals.
-The findings yield new insights into the intersection between neuro-immune-microbe interactions and gut physiology and provide a foundational resource for future research into the role of the enteric nervous system in health and disease.
+Reported in Science, the Xavier and Deguine labs used single cell RNA profiling and in vivo genetic perturbation to chart how the enteric nervous system responds to microbial cues and immune signals.
+This study offers new insights into neuro-immune-microbe interactions and serves a foundational resource for understanding the enteric nervous systems’s role in health and disease.

 Congratulations, Emily Balskus!